ytakefuji/patient/README.md

 $ pip install phope

 # How to run phope
-Make sure that data.csv file with severn determinants is the same directory for running phope.
+Make sure that data.csv file is the same directory for running phope.

 $ phope